yakub808/yakub808/README.md

 <!--
 Hello everyone!
 My name is Yakub and I am an architect working on space habitat modules.
-Last year I've started my journey throughout the world of computer science, currently learning Python and C languge.
+Last year I've started my journey throughout the world of computer science.
+Currently learning Python and C languge.
 Any hints and tips much appreciated!

 🛸 check out my space projects here: https://www.artstation.com/mr_yakub 🖥️ here you can find some of my animations: https://www.youtube.com/@enter_the_void_eu

+📡 feel free to contact in case of possible collaboration

 -->
 <!--